Zabanaa/wintermute-old/README.md

 - Show how to get a nested resource

-# The things to know about Contributing
+# The things to know about contributing

 I will be more than happy to accept contributions to this project, especially if you can teach me a trick of two about API design and security.